 If you purchased your dog from a breeder, most reputable breeders will take their dogs back regardless of the age and sex.
 Please take a moment and call your breeder for help.
 If you feel you must give up your pet, contact those you love for help, and co-workers.

-Lastly, if you have a senior dog or cat, a dog or cat with less desirable attributes, a dog or cat with health issues, or a dog or cat with aggression.
-Please re-consider your thought for dropping him off at a kill shelter if no rescue can take.
-Most animal control facilities euthanize for space.
-Do you want your senior pet or pet with health or behavioral issues to sit on a cold floor shaking in fear then die with strangers, or should your pet be surrounded by the people that have loved him/her all of their life, and cross the rainbow bridge with dignity at your vet’s office?
+Lastly, if you have a dog or cat with health issues that affect his/her quality of life, or a dog or cat with aggression, please re-consider your thought for dropping him off at a kill shelter if no rescue can take.
+Most animal control facilities euthanize for space, major illness and aggression.
+There are not enough rescue to take everyone’s pet who is dropped off.
+Do you want pet sit on a cold floor shaking in fear then die with strangers, or should your pet be surrounded by the people that have loved him/her all of their life, and cross the rainbow bridge with dignity at your vet’s office?
 Please think about that!